HardeepSinghAu/pink-sunrise-dentistry-documentation/README.md

 (We can probably remove this heading and the one below as we have a seperate folder for these.)

 ### **Screenshots of Trello Board**

+A directory containing screenshots of our Trello board can be found in this repository.
+It contains daily screenshots from the start of the day to the end of the day throughout this project.